1) Now Wave Your Flag

 6) Pelé vs Maradona

 Special players have always made the difference in World Cups.
-In fact, no team has ever won without repeated magic from a key playmaker.
+In fact, no team has ever won without magic from a key playmaker.
 Many greats come to mind—John Motson names a few—but only two persist as the incontrovertible giants.

 Who was better?
 The debate goes on and on.